tacman/mailtrap/sfcasts/console-urls.md

 Back in our app, we can get a hint as to what's going on by looking at the profiler for the request that sent the email.
 Remember, our email is now marked as "queued".
 Go to the "Messages" tab and find the message: `SendEmailMessage`.
 Inside is the `TemplatedEmail` object.
 Open this up.
-Interesting!m`htmlTemplate` is our Twig template but `html` is `null`!
+Interesting! `htmlTemplate` is our Twig template but `html` is `null`!
 Shouldn't that be set to the rendered HTML from that template?
 This little detail is important: the email template is *not* rendered when our controller sends the message to the queue.
-Nope! the template isn't rendered until later when we run `messenger:consume`.
+Nope! the template isn't rendered until later, when we run `messenger:consume`.

 Why does this matter?
 Well `messenger:consume` is a CLI command, and when generating absolute URLs in the CLI, Symfony doesn't know what the domain should be (or if it should